bradbase/xlcalculator/README.md

 - Improve testing
 - Refactor model and evaluator to use pass-by-object-reference for values of cells which then get "used"/referenced by ranges, defined names and formulas
 - Refactor to ensure the function library only ever gets a non-koala datatype (eg; should only ever get types from pandas, numpy or Python built-in)

+# BUGS
+- Formatted text in a cell (eg; a subscript) breaks the reader.